AndyShang/robotlegs-extensions-SFRS/src/robotlegs/bender/bundles/readme.md

 * ManualStageObserverExtension - non-magical view wiring
 * MediatorMapExtension - configures and creates mediators for view components
 * SignalCommandMapExtension - an signal driven command map
-* SARSStageSyncExtension - automatically initialize context when all Starling views and context view gain stage reference.
+* SFRSStageSyncExtension - automatically initialize context when all Starling views and context view gain stage reference.

 Note: for more information on these extensions please see the extensions package.